ladybirdweb/faveo-dev-apache2/README.md

 ```sh
 docker-compose down
 ```
-Bringing down the containers will not lead loss of data as html and mysql directories are configured for persistent storage.
+Bringing down the containers will not lead to loss of data as html and mysql directories are configured for persistent storage.